 - Chanterelles-popular edible wild mushrooms from Europe and North America.

 - Morels-European wild mushrooms with hollow, honeycomb-like caps and spongy texture and earthy flavour.

 - Shiitake – ideal for Asian dishes and are intensely flavoured.

 - Porcini – one of the most popular of the Cep mushrooms.
 They have a rich, meaty flavour.

-- White & Black Truffles –are an edible fungus which is not technically a mushroom.
+- White and Black Truffles –are an edible fungus which is not technically a mushroom.
 They grow at the roots of specially inoculated oak trees, 5cm–30cm below the ground.
 Most truffles are imported from the forests of Europe.
 Highly perishable; use fresh truffles within 1–2 days of purchase